Blake-Madden/Fiction-Publisher/Metadata-Doc.md

 - **title**: Title of your book
 - **title-latex**: Latex formatted title (will override "title" value on the title and half-title pages of PDF output)
+  - A `raggedrighttitle` environment is available for multiline titles to make them ragged right.
+It takes a parameter specifying the width of the left and right margins.
 - **subtitle**: Optional subtitle
 - **subtitle-latex**: LaTeX formatted subtitle (will override "subtitle" value on the title page of PDF output)
 - **author**: Author name